 Just because your spouse is hands-off about exploring life insurance doesn’t mean you can’t do some initial research on your own.
 Visit the Life Happens website for some useful information about the different types of life insurance options available—and to learn about some real world situations where life insurance has helped people avoid difficult financial situations.

 Life Happens also offers a free online life insurance needs calculator that will help you determine how much life insurance your family might need.

 2. Put Affordability Concerns to Rest.

 Many people think life insurance costs more than it does.
 The 2014 Insurance Barometer study found that more than 80 percent of the people who participated overestimated the cost.
 Term life insurance, which provides coverage for a specified period of time, can be very affordable and fit even tight budgets.
 It provides flexibility in the length (the term) of the policy and can often be converted to a permanent policy within a certain period.

 Inexpensive, expandable, and simple to understand, term life may be the type of life insurance your spouse will be willing to discuss if cost is an issue.
-To get a ballpark estimate of what a term life policy might cost, you can get a preliminary quote online.
+To get a ballpark estimate of what a term life policy might cost, you can get a preliminary term life insurance quote online.

 3. Wait For the Right Moment to Open the Discussion.

 Raising the subject of life insurance when your partner is time-strapped or stressed could lead to an argument rather than a discussion.
 Instead, try to find a time when you’ll actually have some time to talk about your situation and make a case for exploring life insurance options.